davezant/mediato.cloud/README.txt

 • Threads — in progress
 • Some posts with protected or private content cannot be processed
 • Pages using heavy dynamic obfuscation require better fallback logic
+• You need to edit the original yt-dlp-proxy to access better and make it go it way, but i don't remember how

 🚧 What needs improvement
 -------------------------